meyfa/ka-mensa-api/README.md

 ## Setup

+### Prerequisites

 Ensure Node and NPM are available on your system.
 Then clone this repository somewhere and run `npm install` to load dependencies.

+### Configuration

 Open up `config.js` and configure to your liking.
 Notice that network options are rather limited.
 If you want HTTPS support, CORS headers or advanced embedding into existing domain structures, you will need to set up a reverse proxy like nginx.

+You might want to change the plan fetch source.
+This will not impact ka-mensa-api's behavior but only how it retrieves its data.
+There are two options available:

+- `'handicap'` (the default)
+- `'jsonapi'`

+The handicap source fetches plans from the Studierendenwerk's website, which offers a view for the visually impaired that is quite easy to parse.
+It allows for fetching plans far into the future and is relatively stable.
+That said, this still breaks sometimes, e.g. when the Studierendenwerk renames lines or takes other unpredictable actions.

+The JSON API source is more reliable.
+It will basically never break.
+The
+downside: it requires authentication (you will have to figure out how to obtain credentials on your own).

+In summary, both sources provide the same information but differ in stability and auth requirements.

+### Startup

 To start the server, run `npm start`.
 It will immediately fetch the most recent set of plans, then listen for API requests.
 Plan polling will continue